 In our efforts to achieve peace, we need to stop focusing so much on the content of religious beliefs and prioritise instead factors that are deeply, intractably relevant to progress such as justice, empathy, communication, empowerment, and political stability.
 We also need to stop seeing the non-religious as above the kinds of compulsions usually attributed to religion.
 Secularists are just as liable to be compelled by beliefs and by promises of salvation as religious people are, even if these salvations look different than 72 virgins in heaven or eternal bliss in the arms of God.
 Secular longings may look like dreams of total political correctness, the spread of science to every corner of the globe, or extreme egalitarianism—but they can still be damaging, as China well knows.

 And yet perhaps the greatest peril of the category of religion is not so much in the grandiose world problems as it is in how irrevocably polarizing it is on a day to day basis.
 Ask anyone whether they are religious and they’ll have an answer ready on their tongue, and a defense for that position, too.
 We fight over who is more evil, but we’re all the same.
 We might tend to find certain habits or attachments on different sides of this debate, but leaning into these generalizing tendencies will forever do us more harm than good.
 I will never consider dogmatism, attachment, obsequiousness, fervor, or the desire to be saved to belong to the world of “religion.”
 Nor shall I ever consider rationality, clear-thinking, or a properly scientific attitude to belong to the world of the non-religious.
-This is easy, since I don’t think in terms of “religious” or “not religious”—which is exactly my point.
+This is easy for me to do, since I don’t think in terms of “religious” or “not religious”—which is exactly my point.

+We shouldn’t.
 Since the category developed and was in a sense invented two hundred years ago, the word has spread to nearly every household on the planet.
 It is a very entrenched part of our globalized concepts and psyches.
 The word won’t go away, and it probably won’t change to my preferred concept anyway.
 So I will say this, instead: we should—we need to—do away with the category of religion and whatever toxicities attend it as best we can.
 Stop calling certain kinds of behavior or things “religious.”
 Refrain from using the term in our personal dialogue.
 Don’t make snap judgments.
 Check ourselves and one another when we categorize people based on how they identify.
 And perhaps most important of all, instead of inquiring as to whether a population or a person is religious or not, ask about what their most important values and beliefs are.
 This way we will both be able to understand ourselves in our deepest humanity more accurately, as well as forge alliances and connections we would not otherwise have been able to.
 That way we can be truly strong in the fights for reason, community, and peace.